lighthouseitsecurity/weaponizedXSS/basic/simplePoC/README.md

 <p align="justify">For this purpose, for a long time across the technical IT security industry, <b><code>alert(1)</code></b> has been used, almost exclusively.
 As already <b>explained by LiveOverflow [1]</b> in detail, this is a <b>bad practice</b> and <b>should be avoided</b>.</p>

-<p align="justify">The payloads documented here provide ready to use alternatives, all of which address the mentioned issue.</p>
+<p align="justify">The payloads documented here provide ready-to-use alternatives, all of which address the mentioned issue.</p>

 * **NOTE**: this is not an exhaustive list - further options of modifying the payload exist
     * the payloads listed here serve the purpose of providing a proven fast and simple PoC for reporting XSS vulnerabilities (e.g. via Bug Bounty platforms)